HSLdevcom/digitransit-tools/dockerhub/README.md

 # Scripts for using docker hub API

 ## replace_tags.sh
 This script can be used to push dummy minimal image to replace data build images between dates.
 [Deleting tags is too complicated](https://github.com/docker/distribution/pull/2169).
+Currently this script only works for opentripplanner-data-container and hsl-timetable-container images.

 #### Configuration
 It is possible to change the behaviour of the data builder by defining environment variables.